-In your 40s and looking to change careers?
+Are you in your 40s and thinking of changing careers?
 You’re not alone.
 And you’re certainly not crazy.

 In fact, if there’s ever a time you can – and should – reinvent yourself, that time is now.